Daniel J. Frey

 They are comfortable with the status quo, and we are upsetting the apple cart.

-In one respect, we are watching conservative America ride their anger off the cliff of history.
+In one respect, we are watching conservative America ride its anger off the cliff of history.

 We who are looking towards the future are watching the past commit suicide.

-Love binds people to move towards truth and justice.
+Love binds people to move toward truth and justice.

-Conservative America's last hope is if they can separate truth from lies.
+Conservative America's last hope is that they can separate truth from lies.

 Peace.